ablazleon/data_warehouse/README.md

 ## 1. Discuss the purpose of this database in the context of the startup, Sparkify, and their analytical goals.

 Service logs are proposed to be stored in a db, so to access them easily: it is propose to store them in a "warehouse", a redshift cluster.
+To do this these steps are followed:

+1. Setup: fill the dwh.cfg to configure the redshift cluster.
+2. create_rs_cluster.ipynb: to create the redshift cluster
+3. create_tables.py: to create the tables on it.
+4. etl.py: insert values in the tables created

 ## 2. State and justify your database schema design and ETL pipeline.